Curry in the United Kingdom: Post-war

 In the 1980s, Bradford, in economic decline with the loss of its textile industry, started to advertise itself with a "curry trail" in "Flavours of Asia" brochures; it had over 50 curry houses at that time, rising to more than 200 by 2008.
 In 1982, the BBC published a practical guide to cooking curries by the Indian cook Madhur Jaffrey; at that time, she avoided the word "curry", feeling that the umbrella term for many different dishes and regional styles was "degrading to India's great cuisine", but she eventually accepted the category in her later writings.

 In Birmingham, the "Balti Triangle" near Balsall Heath and Sparkhill was home to over 30 Balti curry houses at the start of the 21st century, but by 2023 this had declined to just 4, while dessert shops and takeaways had increased.
-Adil's restaurant there, founded in 1979, and which may have invented the Balti curry, closed in 2022 when its founder retired.
+Adil's restaurant there, founded in 1977, and which may have invented the Balti curry, closed in 2022 when its founder retired.

 Brick Lane, in London's East End became famous for its many Bangladeshi cuisine curry houses, with a curry festival that was for a while run annually.
 The area became known as 'Banglatown', but the restaurants and Bangladeshi shops declined sharply during the COVID-19 pandemic.

 21st century

-The dominance of Bangladeshi restaurants is generally declining both in London and across Britain.
 In Glasgow, there are more restaurants of Punjabi origin than any other.
 One of the oldest, Shish Mahal restaurant on Glasgow's Park Road, claims to have invented chicken tikka masala in 1972.